junxit/us-congress-bills-110/metadata.md

 - 2007-10-03 — Introduced in Senate
 - 2007-10-03 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-10-19 — Ordered placed on Senate Legislative Calendar under General Orders.
+Calendar No. 433.
+- 2007-10-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2007-10-19 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.